 DIY Concrete Garden Steps

 * This post contains affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission should you decide to purchase after clicking on my links – for which I am very grateful!
 You can view my full advertising disclosure here.As you can see, our back yard has a steep slope.
 Ironically our previous home also had a slope, in the opposite direction.
 Which presented an entirely separate set of issues, which is why we selected a home with a slope going away from our home this time.
-Just let me say as a side note, that proper lot selection really is very important, and unfortunately in the building process.
+Let me just say as a side note, that proper lot selection really is very important during the building process.
 Believe it or not I actually spent more time stewing over my lot than I did on my interior finishes,since those can will all eventually be changed, lots you get stuck with a lot things you can never change, like changing the flow of water due to county codes and ordinances so make sure you are properly informed.
 So here is the DIY process that my husband Ron came up with, all on his own.
 I gave him the perimeters of: I wanted steps going down the hill, that will not ever rot, like our previous home’s railroad cross-ties.
 This made stone and concrete our top choices.
 He started by getting a basic layout of where I wanted the steps to go and staked off the area with string as a guide.
 He also gave the area a rough rake to remove pine straw and loose rocks.Next, he constructed a form which is based off a pressure treated stair stringer.
 This is the exact same stair stringer that is used for exterior deck steps.
-He cut it in half and made a 3 step form that could easily be dug into the side of the hill.
-He went with 3 steps based upon the actual grade of our hill so he could turn and alter the steps as he went to make a natural decent to the bottom of the hill.The next step was to mix the concrete and add it in to each of the step forms.
-It will ultimately take 70 bags of Quikcrete to create the entire stair case.
-However, it was easier to handle one bag at a time, in the Georgia heat.
+Ron cut the stingers in half and made a 3 step form that could easily be dug into the side of the hill.
+He went with 3 steps based upon the actual grade of our hill so he could turn and alter the steps as he went to make a natural descent to the bottom of the hill.The next step was to mix the concrete and add it in to each of the step forms.
+It ultimately took 70 bags of Quikrete to create the entire staircase.
+However, it was easier to handle one bag at a time, in the ridiculous hot Georgia heat.
 This kept the product from setting up too quickly and allowed us to pour as we went in the project.
 I also loved that the bag showed a picture of the exact project we were doing, LOL.We also added metal rebar stakes, that where primed and painted to resist rust and corrosion, into each of the steps for stability prior to pouring the concrete.
 He filled in each section and then smoothed off the tops.
 Since this is an outdoor staircase, I was not really worried about perfection as long as it is an even stair tread.
 Plus, I am thinking that we will probably stain the staircase at some point.We also found it was easier to start from the bottom step and work up.
 The would keep any possible run off from occurring, when adding the water and troweling the excess off.
 You can see one of them in the top form that has not been filled yet.
 Once the steps are poured it was all a waiting game for the concrete to set up.
 Which depending on the weather was about a day or two due to thickness.
 At this point he could remove the form which would allow him to begin working on the next set or level.Since he was planning on reusing the forms as he worked his way down the hill, he decided to use screws instead of nails, which made the disassembly process much easier.
 Plus it saved his boards from splitting and splintering.
 There were a few sections that required using a wonder bar to pry the boards away from the concrete.
 Which was mainly on the long runs for the actual stair stringers.

-As you can see the entire stringer lifted out seamlessly and was ready to be reassembled for the next set of step.
-Ron actually made sure to number the pieces prior upon building the initial form, so he would know the exact order of the boards and where each of them went the next time.
-I mean he is an engineer after all, I would expect nothing less.
-I will not even get into the schematic drawings and actual structural measures that went into this process just to get this project started.
-Like I said, I just said told him, I want steps, that won’t rot, and let him go with this one.So this is what the first set of step looked like after the forms were removed.
-Pretty nice, right?
-Yeah only 50 more to go, lol…..Well not really, the next level needed to be more of a concrete landing or pad since the grade was more level.
-I also really liked the idea of it not being just a straight staircase.
-I wanted to meander and have areas you could stop and pick flowers or blueberries since they are planted along this pathway.
-So this level ended up being a 3 foot landing before the next set of steps began.
-Which really works well with the topography of the land too.

 Then the process started all over again with the next set of 3 steps.
-We did the same process as above; adding the rebar, pouring the concrete, etc. It really just became a rinse and repeat scenario, as we worked our way down the hillside between thunderstorms and other life happenings.This was a few of the pictures taken at the half way point we were about 15 step in and 2 landings.
+We did the same process as above; adding the rebar, pouring the concrete, etc. It really just became a rinse and repeat scenario, as we worked our way down the hillside between thunderstorms and other life happenings.This was a few of the pictures taken at the halfway point we were about 15 steps in and 2 landings.
 We were really making great progress and we were very happy about the way the staircase was looking so far.
 However, we needed to start creating a turn.
 You see I wanted it to have a meandering garden path feeling so I wanted it to have a natural turn, which was also going to help with some of the back breaking digging.
-So Ron again engineered a form to create a subtle turn on the landing.
-So instead of a 3x 3 square of concrete he altered the form to make the landing turn on a 35 degree angle.
+So, Ron again engineered a form to create a subtle turn on the landing.
+So instead of a 3×3 square of concrete he altered the form to make the landing turn on a 35 degree angle.
 Then we proceeded with the next set of steps.
 This is an aerial shot from the back porch so you can see how the turn really nestles nicely into the hillside.
 It also shows you how we are still only a little over half way done.
 Again the weather this year was less than cooperative because it seems like it rained even other day, which this is fantastic for our plants but not so great for pouring concrete.
 We managed to finally just keep getting a few more sections done here and there over the last few months.
-Finally a little over 4,200 lbs of Quickcrete later which was 70, 60 lb. bags, we finally reached the bottom of the hill.
+Finally a little over 4,200 lbs of Quickrete, which was 70, 60 lb. bags, we finally reached the bottom of the hill.
 Yay!While this may seem like a lot of work, it saved a lot of money since this project ended up costing us just under $1,000 in total.
 We had been quoted well over $15,000- $20,000 for our backyard patio and steps which we have now completed both for way under that amount.
 See the DIY Patio Paver Project for those details.

 Below is a picture of the overflow from Cogburn Creek, a large creek that runs through our the middle of our neighborhood.
 At the moment is quite low, but after a few of the rainstorms we have had this summer this lazy little creek looked more like some white water rapids.
 It also has a tendency to over the it’s banks which is quite a feat considering it has to rise 4-5 feet to do so in our area of creek.
 The erosion along the creek edge is crazy too since we sit right in bend of the creek, we have seen several trees wash away during the floods just because of the racing water that are eroding away at the root systems.
-That is why this is part of the 100 year flood zone line, which you are seeing in action.We actually have a natural waterfall that has developed over the past 2 years from the beavers taking down a few trees and the natural water run off from the pond, located directly behind our house, on this very trail.
+That is why this is part of the 100 year flood zone line, which you are seeing in action.We actually have actually had a natural waterfall that has developed over the past 2 years from the beavers taking down a few trees and the natural water run off from the pond, located near our house, on this very trail.
 Let me tell you it sounds absolutely amazing when we have a lot of rain.
 I can actually hear it from my Sleeping Porch which is just another reason I stand behind my original words above about lot section and picking the right one.
 It might have taken some back breaking work but now I can access some of the best spaces in my neighborhood directly from my own backyard.Onto our next project….
 You can be the first to know what we are up too!
 Sign up for our monthly Designer Notes to stay in the know about all of our upcoming projects.